 - Missing or invalid information.
 Verifying a patient’s insurance eligibility for the date of service and benefits is a critical first step.
 Always confirm pertinent information from the patient at check-in or during the data entry process for the claim.
-Even one required field, such as an insurance plan ID or Social Security number will trigger a denial.
+Even one required field, such as an insurance plan ID, SSN-based Health Insurance Claim Number, or the new Medicare Beneficiary Identifier (MBI) will trigger a denial.
 Fast Pay Health always ensures that demographic and insurance data is correct by verifying plan coverage before submitting a claim.

 - New or established patient not clear.
 Patients are considered new if they have not been seen by any physician with the same specialty and sub-specialty within a group practice in the last three years.
 For solo providers, this is simple: if the patient hasn’t been seen in the last three years, they’re considered new.
 But for larger group practices, it can get tricky.
 Keeping proper records can help avoid this type of rejection.
 In some instances, an insurance payer may incorrectly reject a claim for a new patient exam.
 Most of the time this can be cleared up with a phone call to the payer, though some cases may require an appeal with medical documentation.

 - Referring or ordering physician not listed.
 In most cases, the referring or ordering physician may be the same as the rendering physician.
 However, failure to include this information will result in a denial and delay payment.
 If a required referring physician is missing, Medicare will often splits those codes from the rest of a claim to expedite payment.
 For example, in optometry practices, this is most often seen with pachymetry when billed concurrent with an exam, where Medicare will split off the pachymetry to return a denial for missing referring physician while separately processing and paying on the exam.